modflowpy/pyphoenix-project/docs/dev/srs.md

 - be easy to read, debug, diagnose and test
 - be memory-efficient and provide fast IO
 - impose a minimal maintenance burden

+## System requirements and functional requirements

+### System requirements

+flopy4 must be able to run within a python environment supporting versions that comply with scientific-python.org guidelines: <https://scientific-python.org/specs/spec-0000/>.
+This is due to its dependency on the Numpy, Matplotlib, and XArray libraries, and flopy4 should not be conflicting with user installed libraries.

+The product must be able to run on the following operating systems: Windows, Linux, MacOS.

+The product must be distributed via the Python Package Index (PyPI) and be installable via pip.
+Additionally, the product must be installable via conda-forge.

+### Functional requirements

+flopy4 must be able to read and write MODFLOW 6 input files and read MODFLOW 6 output files.

+flopy4 must be able to run MODFLOW 6 simulations.

+flopy4 must work with multiple versions of MODFLOW 6, based on the DFN files.
+And it must support all packages that come with that version of MODFLOW 6.

+The product lets the user define a model domain, including grid dimensions, cell sizes, and boundary conditions.

+flopy4 can create grid definitions in different formats: structured (DIS), vertex (DISV), unstructured (DISU).
+And is open for expansion of new grid definitions.

+flopy4 can create MODFLOW models that support parallel processing.
+It can pre-process models by splitting them up, ready for parallel computation.

+The product contains functions to plot model output and gives the user configurable or extendable options for customization.

+The product can export its internal data model to different types of file formats, such as NetCDF, VTK, and geospatial standards.

+Extensive validation on the final input model can be used to ensure that the model is correct before running the simulation.
+The validation can be extended by the user to include custom checks.

+Instantiation of packages and models should work in an intuitive way, the user should not be stuck with specific orders of function calls.
+E.g., packages can be created without creating a simulation or model first.

+## External interface requirements

+flopy4 should give the opportunity for external libraries to extend its capabilities by providing a plugin system.
+This can be useful for new plotting mechanisms, file export formats, or custom input file formats that can be converted to MODFLOW data.

+New DFN files should be compatible with flopy4, and the product should be able to generate a definition of the packages that are applicable to that version of MODFLOW 6.

+The product strives for a consistency in its public API between MODFLOW6 and older MODFLOW packages.

+The product has programmatic access to example models, to make it quick for the user to run an example model, or to alter the examples to their liking.

+Input parameters have clear units to avoid confusion.
+E.g., using SI units only, or by providing usage of a python units package.

+The product has a unified understanding of date and time.

+The user is aided in their development process by providing python type hints directly from the API with accompanying documentation on all the input parameters.

+## Non-functional requirements (NFRs)

+The product must be able to create large models that are larger than the available memory on the user's machine.

+The product should be able to create an example model of the United States with a **?1 km?** grid resolution.

+Clear and informative error messages should be provided to the user when an error occurs, also during model input validation.

+The user documentation makes a clear distinction in user public and internal API.

+The user documentation provides a complete overview of the definition file specification.

+### Maintainability

+flopy4 should maintain a separation of concerns with respect to hydrology and software engineering.
+The hydrologic modeler should not be concerned with the technical details of flopy4's internal data storage or parallel processing implementation, for example, and a software engineer should be able to work on the code without detailed knowledge on complex hydrologic concepts.